sinf/entropy/README.md

 # entropy

 Plots entropy of large file or disk
+Can output a CSV or some image file